 “It’s a long story.
 Let’s discuss it while we eat supper,” said Amir as he began to scoop the butter chicken onto three plates.
-He handed one of the plates to Chelsea and he carried the other two to the table.
+He handed one of the plates to Bethany and he carried the other two to the table.
 “Helene, could you get the water pitcher from the fridge and fill three glasses for us?”

-Chelsea asked, “You’re not going to use a fork?”
+Bethany asked, “You’re not going to use a fork?”

-Chelsea copied his technique and used a piece of bread to eat the butter chicken.
+Bethany copied his technique and used a piece of bread to eat the butter chicken.
 “I like eating this way,” she said.

-“Suit yourself, mom,” said Chelsea.
+“Suit yourself, Mom,” said Bethany.

 “Yes, he was a prized Marwari stallion in those days.
 I miss him very much.”

 “He left this world some time ago.
 That picture was from another time, many years before you were born.
 Tell me about your job,” finished Amir.

 “Oh, I’m going to get paid to work at the stable, plus get free riding lessons!
 But I’m most excited about the beautiful Arabian filly my mom and I saw running in the pasture today!
 No one has ridden her because she came from a ranch in Wyoming where she ran wild all her life.”

 “I see.
 Apollo was wild when I first saw him too,” said Amir.

 “Really?!
 So, you gained his trust?!
 I mean, you must have since you have the picture!” exclaimed Bethany.